 See the Fish at the Seattle Aquarium

 The Seattle Aquarium is almost entirely indoors, but still has lots of natural light in some exhibits.
-Spending a day watching jellyfish, otters, sea lions and more enjoy the water while you stay dry is not a bad way to while away a rainy day.
+Spending a day watching jellyfish, otters, and sea lions enjoy the water while you stay dry is not a bad way to while away a rainy day.

 At the heart of Volunteer Park, Volunteer Park Conservatory is a glasshouse filled with botanical life from around the world.
 Explore cactus, fern, seasonal plants, and ponds, and do it all with outdoor light streaming in.
 This may be the closest to being outside while being inside you can get in Seattle.

-You could go to a gym, but if a gym doesn’t float your boat, Seattle has a few rock climbing gyms where you can go and buy a day pass instead of signing up for a membership.
-Stone Gardens, Seattle Bouldering Project and Vertical World all offer day rates as well as regular memberships.
+If a gym doesn’t float your boat, Seattle has a few rock climbing gyms where you can buy a day pass instead of signing up for a membership.
+Stone Gardens, Seattle Bouldering Project, and Vertical World all offer day rates as well as regular memberships.

-Theo Chocolate is a Seattle staple—fair trade and organic chocolate that comes in all kinds of unique flavors.
+Theo Chocolate is a Seattle staple with fair trade and organic chocolate that comes in all kinds of unique flavors.
 You can visit the onsite shop for free and try a bit of just about anything Theo sells, but taking a tour of the factory is fun for chocolate fans of all ages.
-Plus, there’s chocolate tasting on the tour!Continue to 9 of 11 below.
+Plus, there’s chocolate tasting!

 See a Show

 For families, indoor play centers are a great option.
 Aside from children’s museums, there are always pizza arcades like Chuck E. Cheese, as well as more local options like the Family Fun Center in Tukwila.
-At Family Fun Center, you can bowl, ride bumper cars, ride some rides and climb on giant playgrounds.
-There’s even more outdoors activities if the weather is decent, too.
+At Family Fun Center, you can bowl, drive bumper cars, ride some rides, and climb on giant playgrounds.
+There are even more outdoors activities if the weather is decent, too.